chenzhe142/front-end-engineer-interview-questions/javascript/DOM api.md

 ## DOM Element Node

 ### - `node.children`
-`Node.children` is a read-only property that returns a live `HTMLCollection` of the child elements of Node.
+- a read-only property that returns a live `HTMLCollection` of the child elements of Node.

-`node.children` is an array-like object.
-It does not have array's methods.
+- `Node.children` is an array-like object.

-- To convert it to an array
+#### To convert it to an array
 ```javascript
 var childrenNode = divElement.children;
 var childrenNodeList = [];